 Novo also offers integrations with widely used payment apps, business software, and accounting tools.
 These include Shopify, Google Pay, and Stripe, among others.

-Still, if your business needs a cost-effective solution for checking services, then Novo is one of the simplest and most digital-friendly ways to get started.
+If your business needs a cost-effective solution for checking services, then Novo is one of the simplest and most digital-friendly ways to get started.
 The application takes under fifteen minutes, and approval often happens within the same day.

 Novo Payment Options